-Using ultraviolet (UV) light as an air purifier or a combination with other methods of indoor air purification such as HEPA or activated carbon filters will reduce the risk of airborne diseases and respiratory problems.
+A good quality ultraviolet (UV) light as an air purifier combined with other methods of indoor air purification such as MERV 13 filters will reduce the risk of airborne diseases and respiratory problems.
 Thus, UV lights have the potential of contributing to the overall indoor air quality of your home.

 UV light is a form of electromagnetic energy massively produced by the sun and occupies the 0 to 400 nanometers range, making it invisible to the human eye.
 This light can also be manufactured by artificial devices for various practical uses and services.